Most Cases in the Country: California Mesothelioma by the Numbers

 County-Level Data

-Los Angeles County alone accounts for more asbestos-related deaths than most entire states.
-The county’s 4,979 deaths between 1999 and 2022 reflect a century of industrial activity, from the San Pedro shipyards and Long Beach Naval Shipyard to the refineries along the 710 corridor and the massive postwar construction boom that used asbestos in virtually every commercial building.
+Los Angeles County leads the state with an estimated 4,979 asbestos-related deaths through the most recently reported period, averaging roughly 262 per year.
+This reflects a century of industrial activity, from the San Pedro shipyards and Long Beach Naval Shipyard to the refineries along the 710 corridor and the massive postwar construction boom that used asbestos in virtually every commercial building.

 Where Exposure Happened